6 / Future Scenarios: Economic Mobility, Workforce, and Inequality in California

 An economy with a large middle class consisting of workers in offices and on campuses increases the proportion of workers who live close to their jobs.
 This scenario enables California to tackle some of its pressing climate issues: Reduction of energy-intensive mega-commutes, return of land use to conservation and water treatment rather than suburb and exurban housing, and targeted prevention measures to protect populated areas from natural disasters.

-The decline of high-paying manufacturing jobs leads to an influx of immigrants to work in low-paying factories
+The decline of high-paying manufacturing jobs leads to an influx of immigrants to work in low-paying factories1991

-The Tunnel Fire tears through Oakland, resulting in the third-largest death toll in the state’s wildfire history and prompting questions about how California manages urban-forest interfaces
+The Tunnel Fire tears through Oakland, resulting in the third-largest death toll in the state’s wildfire history and prompting questions about how California manages urban-forest interfaces2018

 Stubborn Inequality